-The Firstrend 8-channel wireless NVR system comes with 4 high-res video surveillance cameras that record at 1080p HD quality.
+The Firstrend 8-channel wireless NVR system comes with 4 high-res video surveillance cameras recorded at 1080p HD quality.
 It records 24/7 and stores the footage on the pre-paired NVR on the included 2TB HDD wirelessly.
 You can also access the footage remotely over the internet using a smartphone app or laptop.

-It has the IP66 weatherproof rating, so you can use it outdoors in the rain, storm, or any harsh situation, which makes it the best outdoor wireless security system.
+It has the IP66 weatherproof rating so that you can use it outdoors in the rain, storm, or any harsh situation, which makes it the best outdoor wireless security system.
 The camera also comes with a motion sensor to detect any suspicious movement, and has IR night vision mode, recording up to 65 feet distance at 72° angle.

 Besides the online surveillance, you can also use local connections, including monitor, USB backup, and mouse for local surveillance.
 It’s also expandable up to 8 cameras; they all are wireless, but need power outlets for each, not any connecting ethernet cable is necessary.